 1. Choose a structure for your business

-2. Prepare partnership agreement
+2. Prepare a partnership agreement

-3. Get suitable insure
+3. Get suitable insurance

-4. Protect your business from identity thefts
+4. Protect your business from identity theft

 5. Always use agreements and contracts

-Take the help of a professional attorney to prepare contracts and agreements as needed.
+Get the help of a professional attorney to prepare contracts and agreements as needed.

 6. Prefer working with professionals

 It is always advisable to work with experienced professionals.
 The cost of working with professionals is cheaper in the long run as you can avoid the cost of making mistakes.
-So, always associate with professional attorneys, experienced CPAs (Certified Public Accountants), IT professionals, and technicians.
+So, always associate with professional attorneys, experienced CPAs (Certified Public Accountants), IT professionals, and contractors.

 You started your business with the dream of making it big.
 Do not risk your efforts by taking short cuts or falling into the trap of increasing profits at the cost of downgrading the quality.
 This will not help you in the long-term.
 Paying employees "under the table" puts you and the business at risk for penalties from federal and state agencies like the IRS.
 So, follow rules and regulations and treat customers with great respect and courtesy.